miguel-suarez/unified-payments-api/README.md

 # Fun Unified Payments API

+This is a first class payments infrastructure to allow any company wanting to process payments with a set of payment providers.
+The purpose it's to encapsulate the complexity of the payment gateway providing a straightforward API while making it very easy to integrate with new payment providers.

 The main tool used to develop this project is [JHipster](https://www.jhipster.tech/).
 It's development platform that helps you bootstrapping all the different frameworks required to build modern web applications.